 |If you reach State Pension age on or after 6 April 2010||30||30|

 |If you reached State Pension age before 6 April 2010||normally 44||normally 39|

 You may also be able to get National Insurance credits for times when you cannot work or don’t earn enough to pay National Insurance because you are caring for someone.
 These credits could count towards a qualifying year or reduce the number of qualifying years needed for a full State Pension.
 Find out more by following the links below.

 If you don't have the full number of qualifying years at State Pension age the amount you'll receive will depend on the date you reached State Pension age and the number of qualifying years you've built up.

 You can get an idea of how many years you have to date and how much State Pension you may have built up under current State Pension law by following the link below.

-From 6 April 2010 the number of qualifying years needed are the same for men and women.
 You'll get 1/30th of the full basic State Pension for each qualifying year you have.
 In practice this means that any number of qualifying years will give you entitlement to at least some basic State Pension.

 So if, for example, you had ten qualifying years you would be entitled to 10/30th of the full basic State Pension.

 If you reach State Pension age after 6 April 2016 the Government is proposing to simplify the State Pension.
 The proposals - if accepted will bring in different rules to work out your State Pension and will affect men born on or after 6 April 1951 and women born on or after 6 April 1953.
 Until the rules change it will be more difficult for you to decide whether topping up your contributions will improve your future State Pension.
 Before deciding to top up your contributions or to fill any gaps in your record you should find out more about the proposals to change State Pensions by following the link below.